ds-102/sp23/about.md

 ## Important Information

-**Lecture videos:** Lecture videos will be released on Tuesdays and Thursdays by 11AM, and will be accessible from the main site: we'll also make announcements on Ed when they're released.
-You can watch these videos at your own pace, but an instructor or GSI will be available to answer lecture questions on Ed in near real-time from 2-3PM on Tuesdays and Thursdays.
+**Lectures:** Lectures will be held in-person Tuesdays and Thursdays from 12:30 - 2 in Li Ka Shing 245.
+Recordings will be made available on bCourses within 24 hours.

-**Discussion session:** Discussion section will be held **in-person** on Fridays from 3:30-5 in 100 Lewis, led by your instructors.
-These sections will cover important problem-solving skills that bridge the concepts in the lecture videos with the skills you'll need to apply the ideas on the homework and beyond.
-Attendance is required: you must turn in your discussion worksheet at the end of class to receive credit.
+**Discussion sessions:** Discussion section will be held on Wednesdays, led by your GSIs.
+These sections will cover important problem-solving skills that bridge the concepts in the lecture with the skills you'll need to apply the ideas on the homework and beyond.

-**Lab:** Mondays in-person.
+**Lab:** Labs will be held on Mondays in-person.
 You can complete lab assignments on your own time, but you are highly encouraged to attend lab sessions to work with your classmates and get help from the staff.

 **Contacting Course Staff**: The best way to contact course staff is using Ed, using a private post as needed—we'll be checking it regularly and should respond to most questions within a day or less.
 If you need to reach out to course staff and Ed isn't suitable, you can email [data102@berkeley.edu], and you should get a response within a few days. **Please avoid emailing professors or GSIs directly!** You are much less likely to get a timely response.